GREEN BURIAL COUNCIL

 • Read more here about the Unintended Consequences of Covid-19 by William G. Hoy and Helen W. Harris

-Basic facts about Covid-19 that indicate safety of burial:
+Basic facts about Covid-19 that indicated safety of burial:

 • The CDC says, "The virus likely spreads primarily through respiratory droplets produced when an infected person coughs or sneezes, similar to how influenza and other respiratory infections spread.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
 This type of spread is not a concern after death."